abdennebi/cloud-native-tools/README.md

 - [kubefwd](https://github.com/txn2/kubefwd): Bulk port forwarding Kubernetes services for local development.
 - [kubernetes-deploy](https://github.com/Shopify/kubernetes-deploy): A command-line tool that helps you ship changes to a Kubernetes namespace and understand the result

+## Ops
+- [Gravity](https://github.com/gravitational/gravity): Gravity is an open source tooklit for creating "snapshots" of Kubernetes clusters and the applications running inside the clusters.
+The resulting snapshots are called *application bundles*.

 ## Visualization
 - [Weave Scope](https://github.com/weaveworks/scope): Monitoring, visualisation & management for Docker & Kubernetes
 - [Kubebox](https://github.com/astefanutti/kubebox): Terminal and Web console for Kubernetes